 beatmania The very first Bemani series; it consists of five keys and a turntable.
 It had a few installments in the US as hiphopmania.

 beatmania III beatmania with extra features such as a foot pedal, extra effectors, and a 3.5" floppy drive for saving scores.
 This is contrast to beatmania IIDX, which is its own series rather than an upgraded version of beatmania.

 Dance ManiaX A dance simulation game with four sensors per player: two high and two bottom.
 The game is played by waving your arms (and sometimes, feet) across the sensors.
 Known as Dance Freaks in Korea.

 Para Para Paradise A simulation of Para Para dancing.
 Similar to Dance ManiaX, but with five sensors laid out in a half-circle.
-Most of the music is Eurobeat (as is most music used in Para Para), and the game offers a "Para Para" mode (where you mimic the on-screen dancer to replicate the routines) and "Freestyle" mode (where you essentially make your own routines).
+Most of the music is Eurobeat (as is most music used in Para Para), and the game offers a "Para Para" mode (where you mimic the on-screen dancer to replicate the routines) and "Freestyle" mode (with more DDR-like charts where you essentially make your own routines).
 Known as Para Para Dancing in Korea.